How to effectively use your pedometer

 In conclusion, both researchers and health experts have proved this simple but effective program alike.
 By changing your activity goals slowly you will begin to see results in both your daily steps but also in your overall health and wellness.

-A pedometer is a simple tool and a great motivator to increase activity.
-Therefore, you simply put it on, follow the simple program and walk yourself to a healthy and more active lifestyle.
+A pedometer is a simple tool and a great motivator to increase steps and activity.
+Therefore, once you learn how to efffectively use your pedometer, you simply put it on, follow the simple program and walk yourself to a healthy and more active lifestyle.
 Check out our pedometer catalog here.

 Would you like more information?
 Send us an e-mail: email@example.com